openebs/velero-plugin/README.md

 During the first backup iteration of a schedule, full data of the volume will be backed up.
 For later backup iterations of a schedule, only modified or new data from the previous iteration will be backed up.

 ### Restoring from a scheduled backup
+#### Restoring from a scheduled local backup/snapshot
+In case of local backups/snapshots, you can restore from any completed backup created by the schedule.

+#### Restoring from a scheduled cloud backup
 Since backups taken are incremental for a schedule, the order of restoring data is important.
 You need to restore data in the order of the backups created.
+First restore must be created from the first completed backup of schedule.

 For example, below are the available backups for a schedule:
 ```